elysiajs/documentation/docs/recipe/openapi.md

 A unique string used to identify the operation.
 The id MUST be unique among all operations described in the API.
 The operationId value is case-sensitive.

 ### deprecated
 Declares this operation to be deprecated.
 Consumers SHOULD refrain from usage of the declared operation.
-Default value is false.
+Default value is `false`.

 ### security
 A declaration of which security mechanisms can be used for this operation.
 The list of values includes alternative security requirement objects that can be used.
 Only one of the security requirement objects need to be satisfied to authorize a request.
-To make security optional, an empty security requirement ({}) can be included in the array.
+To make security optional, an empty security requirement (`{}`) can be included in the array.

 ## Hide
 You can hide the route from the Swagger page by setting `detail.hide` to `true`